An art blog is the best way to brand yourself as an artist, and to market and sell your art.

 2: Set Up Your Hosting Account

 Once you decide upon your hosting company, it’s time to set up your new account.
-You can easily get started by *clicking here to go to Bluehost* (a new link will open up so you can reference these instructions as you work).
-Click the green Get Started Now button.
+You can easily get started by clicking the green Get Started Now button below.

 Step 3: Choose a Domain Name